 ☐ Recent data regarding the placement rates for the school’s graduates in occupations related to their courses of study.
 Note: Rather than submitting these data as part of the annual renewal package, accredited schools may supply annual placement rate data consistent with the requirements of and concurrently with the submission of these data to their accrediting agencies.

-☐ Statement regarding school’s accreditation status, including effective dates.
+☐ Statement regarding school’s accreditation status and approvals from external agencies, including effective dates.

 ☐ One copy of the current student enrollment agreement (for each program, if separate).